It is the mission of Project Aware to provide resources and awareness to enhance the mental, emotional and physical health of our campus community!

 The benefits of participation in Project Aware are endless.
 As a peer educator, students gain invaluable access to educational and professional skills, networking contacts, resume building, possible future internship contacts, program development experience, leadership skills, and academic credit.

-Peer educators will work closely with New York State, national, and/or internationally licensed and certified counselors within the Center for Counseling and Transfer.
+Peer educators will work closely with New York State, national, and/or internationally licensed and certified counselors within Counseling Services.
 Each peer educator will gain invaluable experience and supervision in areas such as peer education, program development, mental health, substance abuse, and sexual assault.

-Please visit the Center for Counseling and Transfer or check back on this Web page for Project Aware updates and events!
+Please visit Counseling Services in the Wellness Center or check back on this webpage for Project Aware updates and events!

 Resource Guide from Equinox, Inc.